cspartho/InventoryManagement/InventoryManagement/Readme.txt

-A practical project using html,css,bootstrap,php,mysql,xampp  for industrial attachment .
+A practical project using php,html,css,bootstrap4,mysql,xampp for industrial attachment .